dotnet/fsharp/docs/equality.md

 f2<byte>() // performance of this determined by EQTYPE<'T> and RUNTIME-EQTYPE<byte>
 ```

-Example 3: an inlined generic context
+Example 3 (an inlined generic context):

 ```fsharp
 let f3<'T> () =
    ... some long code